xBlade58/smart-meter-platform-page/specification/1_SystemOverview/overview.md

 ## Smart Meter

-The SmartMeter is a measuring component that MUST measure a specified set o information with a time component.
+The SmartMeter is a measuring component that MUST measure a specified set of information with a time component.
 E.g. a electricity smart meter measuring the energy consumption at the current time-frame.

 ## Smart Meter Adapter